About Us

-Impact4ed is committed to bridging the capital gap in public education by driving more impact investments into public charter schools.
+Impact4Ed is committed to bridging the capital gap in public education by driving more impact investments into public charter schools.

 Impact4Ed is a new initiative launched in 2020 by a group of impact investing experts and charter school advocates.
 Recognizing that public charter schools are looking for more ways to access private capital and that impact investors are looking for more ways to allocate capital in socially and environmentally companies and projects, the founders of Impact4Ed saw a natural opportunity to bring the two fields together.
+Impact4Ed is primarily focused on driving more impact investment into U.S. public schools.
+While traditional district schools are completely funded by federal and local governments, charter schools typically rely on a combination of public and private capital.
+There is a large and growing opportunity for impact investors that want to support schools and education while earning a market-rate return.

 What is impact investing?